-3.2.3 Water, Wastewater and Flood Control Agencies
+3.2.3 Water, Wastewater, and Flood-Control Agencies

-Water Providers - There are more than 165 entities in the Region delivering water to wholesale and retail water users, including: three water wholesale districts (Calleguas Municipal Water District, Casitas Municipal Water District and United Water Conservation District), seven (7) city-owned and operated systems, 22 special water districts, 25 public water purveyors, five (5) Public Utility Commission (PUC) regulated water companies, 63 mutual water companies, and 59 other privately owned systems of varying sizes.
+Water Providers - There are more than 165 entities in the Region delivering water to wholesale and retail-water users.
+These include: three (3) water-wholesale districts (Calleguas Municipal Water District, Casitas Municipal Water District, and United Water Conservation District); seven (7) city-owned and operated systems; 22 special-water districts 25 public-water purveyors; five (5) Public Utility Commission (PUC) regulated water companies; 63 mutual water companies, and 59 other privately owned systems of varying sizes.
 Please see Figure 3-6 for a map depicting all the entities.

-- The Calleguas Municipal Water District supplies water to 12 water companies, including those that serve the cities of Camarillo, Oxnard, Thousand Oaks, Simi Valley and Moorpark.
-The names and boundaries of the individual water companies served by Calleguas are also depicted on Figure 3-6. - The United Water Conservation District supplies water to six water companies, including those that serve the cities of Fillmore, Port Hueneme, Fillmore and Santa Paula.
+- The Calleguas Municipal Water District supplies water to 12 water companies, including those that serve the cities of Camarillo, Oxnard, Thousand Oaks, Simi Valley, and Moorpark.
+The names and boundaries of the individual water companies served by Calleguas are also depicted on Figure 3-6. - The United Water Conservation District supplies water to six water companies, including those that serve the cities of Fillmore, Port Hueneme, Fillmore, and Santa Paula.
 The names and boundaries of the individual water companies served by Calleguas are also depicted on Figure 3-6. - The Casitas Municipal Water District supplies water to six water companies, including those that serve the cities of Ventura and Ojai.
 The names and boundaries of the individual water companies served by Casitas are also depicted on Figure 3-6.

+Figure 3-6

-Figure 3-6 Wholesale Water Districts and Water Purveyors WCVC IRWM Region
+Wholesale Water Districts and Water Purveyors

+WCVC IRWM Region